ONLYOFFICE/onlyoffice-zapier/README.md

-# Zapier ONLYOFFICE integration app
+# ONLYOFFICE integration for Zapier

-This app allows users to create their own DocSpace integration and configure actions of the *"If X happens, then you need to do Y"* format without any programming.
+This integration allows users to create their own DocSpace integration and configure actions of the *"If X happens, then you need to do Y"* format without any programming.
 These interactions are called *Zaps*.

-## Installing Zapier ONLYOFFICE integration app
+## Installing ONLYOFFICE integration for Zapier

 1. Register for a [Zapier account](https://zapier.com/sign-up) or [log in](https://zapier.com/app/login).
 2. In the top menu, go to **My Apps**.